IceRaptor/HumanResources/README.md

 | Skill | Rookie | Regular | Veteran | Elite | Legendary |
 | Size | Tiny | Small | Medium | Large | Huge |

+:warning: This mod introduces new pilot tags.
+If removed from an active career, the pilots will retain those tags but no definitions will be present for these custom tags.
+The pilots will have long strings in their 'attributes' section but there should be no other impact.
+There is unfortunately no convenient way to clean these up during an uninstall.

 # Hiring

 All crews are available to be hired from the HiringHall.
 Mechwarriors are untouched, but all other crews are represented with different icons: